 In 035 we talked about the reactionary revolution of his “Tuba Band” of 1947, better known as “Birth of the Cool”.
 Then in 041 we visited his remarkable series of albums with his first quintet, focusing on melodic, sweet, laid-back treatments of standards.
 And in 055, we took a look at “Sketches in Spain”, one of three stunning large-canvas collaborations with Gil Evans (who was also an inspiring force behind “Birth of the Cool”).
-We even recently dug up the first bud of what was to come in SoTW 244, ‘Green Dolphin Street‘, Miles’ very first recording of note with his brand-new replacement for pianist Red Garland, a young Caucasian dude named Bill Evans, precursing by 10 months the album we’re discussing.
+In SoTW 244, ‘Green Dolphin Street‘, we discussed Miles’ very first recording with a young Caucasian dude named Bill Evans, his brand-new pianist, precursing “KoB” by 10 months.
 (And just a bit of subtle foreshadowing, way back in SoTW 003 we wrote about Jerry Garcia & Dave Grisman’s version of ‘So What’.)

 How good is this album?
 A few quotes: